-The entire project would be inspected during the work period - September and October of 2021 through the end of the year.
+The entire project would be inspected during the work period, fall of 2021 through 2022.
 A follow-up treatment may occur after the initial treatment.
 Additional monitoring for follow-up treatment would be conducted as necessary.
 A vendor scorecard would be used to document formal inspections and would be filed with the contracting officer.